TouchInstinct/LeadKit/TIUIElements/README.md

 Bunch of useful protocols and views:

 - `RefreshControl` - a basic UIRefreshControl with fixed refresh action.
+- `TIScrollLabel` - a basic scroll view with label.

 # HeaderTransitionDelegate
 Use for transition table header to navigationBar view while scrolling